voyage03/Robot-Vision-Module/README.md

 Step 3: Run the launch file.
 -> roslaunch vision_module vision_module.launch
+At the terminal, the corresponding 3D information is printed.

 Step 4: rqt_graph window will be opened.
 Refresh it and you can get the structure of Nodes and Topics.

 Note: You may need to change 'catkin_ws' if your workspace is named something other than catkin_ws.
+      The test.pcd file is processed by each node and the result is saved in the data file.
 ```